open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 - `TEXT_MAP` and `HTTP_HEADERS` formats MUST use the registered OpenTelemetry `HTTPTextPropagator`, if any.

-Returns a `SpanContext` with the underlying extracted OpenTelemetry `SpanReference` and `Baggage`, or null if either the `Format` is `BINARY` or no value could be extracted.
+Returns a `SpanContext` Shim with the underlying extracted OpenTelemetry `SpanReference` and `Baggage`, or null if either the `Format` is `BINARY` or no value could be extracted.